tomjaguarpaw/trainings/lynda/diversity-and-inclusion-in-a-global-enterprise.md

 ## Uncover the reasons for diversity

-* Moral argument: focuses on creating equality for gorups that have been historically disadvantaged.
+* Moral argument: focuses on creating equality for groups that have been historically disadvantaged.

 * Complying with the law: in the US, using quotas as a way of